sk-shahnawaz/aspdotnet-template/NET-Core.Console.DB.PostgreSQL/README.md

 ## Overview

-This is project for running PostgresSQL DB migrations as console application.
+This is project for running PostgreSQL DB migrations as console application.

 ## Project Structure
 | Directory Name | Usage |